Reinstatement of the Death Penalty

+Capital punishment across the country was halted in 1972 when a split U.S. Supreme Court ruled that the death penalty, as carried out by the states, was arbitrary and discriminatory.
 Although the separate opinions by Justices Brennan and Marshall stated that the death penalty itself was unconstitutional, the overall conclusion in Furman v.
 Georgia was that the specific death penalty statutes were unconstitutional.
 That decision by the Court opened the door for states to revise death penalty statutes to eliminate the problems cited in Furman.

 Advocates of capital punishment began proposing new statutes that they believed would end arbitrariness of capital sentences.
 The states were led by Florida, which rewrote its death penalty statute only five months after Furman.
 Shortly after, 34 other states enacted new death penalty statutes.
 To address the unconstitutionality of unguided jury discretion, some states removed all discretion by mandating capital punishment for those convicted of capital crimes.
-This practice was ultimately found unconstitutional by the Supreme Court in Woodson v.
+This was found unconstitutional by the Supreme Court in Woodson v.
 North Carolina.

 Capital Punishment and Sentencing Guidelines